pwfcurry/braze-sdk-sandbox/README.md

 > The log level for your application.
 The default log level is 8 and will minimally log info.
 To enable verbose logging for debugging, use log level 0.

-Config option is definitely in build app's Info.plist:
+Config option is definitely in built app's Info.plist:
 - `plutil -convert xml1 brazesdksandbox.app/Info.plist`
 - see committed file actualInfo.plist